AstridSlet/visual_exam/README.md

 $ source visual_venv/bin/activate
 ```

-If you run into issues with libraries/dependencies when running any of the scripts, the necessary packages can be installed these manually using the following command line code:
+If you run into issues with libraries/dependencies when running any of the scripts, the necessary packages can be installed manually using the following command line code:

 ```
 $ cd visual_exam